Protecting Your Child by Understanding Child Injuries

 Other causes for children’s injuries include defective, unsafe, or recalled child products such as toys, strollers, cribs, car seats and even clothing.
 Many of the causes of child injury and death, as identified by the CDC, may be the result of negligent supervision.
 Violence and abuse can also cause devastating injuries.

 Children have the right to a bright and promising future.
 If your child has been injured in Georgia by the negligence or wrongdoing of another, our dedicated Atlanta child injury attorneys at The Law Offices of Wayne Grant, P.C., can help you pursue compensation for the losses and damages your child has suffered.
 Child injuries cannot always be prevented, but a child’s future can be protected.
-To learn more about how we can help you and your child, call us today for a consultation at 866-249-5513 or 404-995-3955.
+To learn more about how we can help you and your child, call us today for a consultation at 404-995-3955.